cloro

 SE Ranking homepage

-Best for: SEO teams and agencies that want SERP data, AI search visibility tracking, keyword research, and rank tracking through one platform and one programmatic interface.
+Best for: SEO teams and agencies that want SERP data, AI search visibility tracking, keyword research, and rank tracking through one platform.

-SE Ranking is the programmatic layer of a full SEO and GEO platform.
-The dual API model splits Data API (SERP, AI search, keywords, backlinks, domain analysis, website audit) from Project API (rank tracking, keyword groups, competitors).
-The AI Search API specifically tracks brand presence across ChatGPT, Gemini, Perplexity, AI Overviews, and AI Mode — five surfaces under one auth.
+SE Ranking is the programmatic layer of a full SEO and GEO platform, splitting a Data API from a Project API.
+Its AI Search API tracks brand presence across ChatGPT, Gemini, Perplexity, AI Overviews, and AI Mode — five surfaces under one auth.

 Key features

-• Dual API: Data API (SERP, AI search, keywords, backlinks, domain analysis, website audit) + Project API (rank tracking, keyword groups, competitors)
+• Dual API: Data API (SERP, AI search, keywords, backlinks, audits) plus Project API (rank tracking, keyword groups, competitors).

-• AI Search API across ChatGPT, Gemini, Perplexity, AI Overviews, AI Mode with daily refresh
+• AI Search API across ChatGPT, Gemini, Perplexity, AI Overviews, and AI Mode with daily refresh.

-• MCP server for direct querying from Claude, ChatGPT, Gemini, Cursor
+• MCP server for direct querying from Claude, ChatGPT, Gemini, and Cursor.

 Pros

-• Data breadth — SERP + AI search + SEO research from one API
+• Data breadth — SERP, AI search, and SEO research from one API.

-• 14-day free trial with 100k credits and full endpoint access
+• Detailed documentation, with a 14-day free trial (100k credits, full endpoint access).

 Cons

-• No native SDKs as of mid-2026 — integration relies on Postman collection and REST reference
+• No native SDKs as of mid-2026 — integration relies on a Postman collection and REST reference.

-• Default RPS is lower than infrastructure-first providers; requires support request to increase
+• Default RPS is lower than infrastructure-first providers, and needs a support request to raise.

 7. TrajectData (ValueSERP & Scale SERP) — best budget option